Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experimental Setup

 \section{Experimental Setup}

 This section describes the full experiment setup for each task considered in this paper.
+The implementation of our methods is based on the PyTorch~\citep{paszke2019pytorch} and Pytorch Geometric~\citep{Fey/Lenssen/2019}, and all models are trained with the Adam optimizer~\citep{kingma2014adam}.
 All experiments are conducted on a single NVIDIA GeForce RTX 2080 Ti 11GB GPU.
 The search space for model and training hyperparameters are listed in Table~\ref{tab: hyperpara}.
 Note that we select hyperparameters at the amino acid, backbone, and all-atom levels by the same search space, and optimal hyperparameters are chosen by the performance on the validation set.

-Similar to \citet{hermosilla2021intrinsicextrinsic}, we apply data augmentation techniques to increase data on fold and reaction classification tasks.
+\textbf{Fold and Reaction dataset.} Similar to \citet{hermosilla2021intrinsicextrinsic}, we apply data augmentation techniques to increase data on fold and reaction classification tasks.
 Specifically, for the input data, we apply Gaussian noise with a standard deviation of 0.1 and anisotropic scaling in the range $\left[0.9, 1.1\right]$ for amino acid coordinates.
 The same noise is added to the atomic coordinates within the same amino acid, ensuring that the internal structure of each amino acid is not changed.
 We also mask the amino acid type with a probability of 0.1 or 0.2.
 For each interaction layer, we employ a Gaussian noise with a standard deviation of 0.025 to both features and Euler angles to further enhance the robustness of our models.
 We also find that warmup can further improve the performance on reaction classification.

-We follow the experiment settings in \citet{somnath2021multiscale} for LBA tasks.
+\textbf{LBA dataset.} We follow the experiment settings in \citet{somnath2021multiscale} for LBA tasks.
 Since our proposed methods focus on protein representation learning, we employ a two-branch network for a fair comparison.
 One branch of the network provides the representations for protein structures using our methods and the other branch generates the representations for ligands with a graph convolutional network.
 We employ the same architecture for the ligand branch as in \citet{somnath2021multiscale} and use our models as the protein branch.
 A few fully-connected layers are then applied to the concatenations of protein and ligand representations to obtain the final representation of the corresponding complex.